cloudfoundry-incubator/fissile/docs/hcf-validator-description.md

 reference unknown parameters.
 We ignore the parameters provided by HCP, and the proxy parts, these are ok.

-The `we ignore ...` actually refers to all the parameters mentoned in the note in section __All role manifest templates must use only declared parameters___
+The `we ignore ...` actually refers to all the parameters mentioned in the note in section __All role manifest templates must use only declared parameters___